VCWVL/wede5020-poe-Istux/README.md

 The improvements include adding JavaScript-based interactivity, implementing form validation, improving Search Engine Optimization (SEO), and ensuring mobile responsiveness.
 All code was tested across multiple devices and browsers to ensure consistent functionality and accessibility.

+Note on Part 2

+No major improvements or revisions were made to Part 2 because the website already met all requirements and achieved full marks.

+The structure, layout, and design from Part 2 were retained as they aligned with the assessment rubric and functioned correctly across all devices.

+Part 3 therefore focuses entirely on enhancing interactivity, functionality, and SEO, while maintaining the original high-quality foundation established in Part 2.

 Website Goals – Part 3

 The main goals for Part 3 were to enhance functionality, improve user engagement, and increase online visibility through technical and visual upgrades.